-Any numeric literal (integer, decimal, or floating point) that specifies the time to read one 4K page into memory, in milliseconds.
+Any numeric literal (integer, decimal, or floating point) that specifies the time to read one page (4K or 8K) into memory, in milliseconds.
 The number should be an average for all containers that belong to the table space, if not the same for all containers.
 This value is used to determine the cost of I/O during query optimization.